BriOD/accountability_journal/notes.md

 -might want a method 'add_entry_to_journal'.
 We want to be able to create a complete entry, with all of it's completed daily_activities.

 TODO:
-[] Be able to create an entry with daily activity accounts being shown [x] on entry show page, have form to create a new DailyActivity.
+[x] Be able to create an entry with daily activity accounts being shown [x] on entry show page, have form to create a new DailyActivity.
-    [] make the form correct, need a boolean option for completeion, and need options from collection for daily_activity [] add more daily_activities to an entry via AJAX
+    [x] make the form correct, need a boolean option for completeion, and need options from collection for daily_activity [] Make proper flow of actions.
+Static home page, when new user signs up, they create daily activities, and a journal.
+[] On Users show page display their journal, with all of it's entries dates as links to the that entry show page
+[] add more daily_activities to an entry via AJAX
 [] Display a user's journal with all the entries

+-How do i render a form that is on a show page, not on a new page?